smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

       The token identifiers need to be separated by semi-colons.
 Adding a ``=`` and a numeric value to the token definition sets a specific value as token identifier.
-If a token is used but not defined in a token section, a warning is issued.
-The names of the defined token idenfiers enter the global namespace with `token prefix` + `name`.
+Token identifiers enter the global namespace of the generated code as 'token prefix' + 'name'.
+The default token prefix is ``QUEX_TKN_``.
+More on token identifiers is delivered in section :ref:`sec:token-id-definition`.

    .. note::

-      The token identifiers in the token section are specified without prefix.
+      Token identifiers in the ``token`` section are specified without prefix.
-      The token prefix, is defined by the comand line option ``--token-id-prefix``.
+      By default the prefix is ``QUEX_TKN_``.
+It can be adapted with the command line option ``--token-id-prefix``.

 .. data:: repeated_token